apostrophecms/docs/docs/reference/module-api/module-overview.md

 In piece type modules, the `filters` setting configures the pieces manager interface by adding and removing filtering fields (to view only certain pieces). `archived` and `visibility` filters are included by default.

-The `filters` object is configured with subsections: `add` and `remove`.
+The `filters` object is configured with subsections: `add` and `remove` and can either be added as a static object or a function that takes `self` and `options` and returns an object.
 Filters must correspond to an existing fields name or custom [query builder](#queries-self-query) on the piece type.

 #### `add`

-An object of filters to add to the piece type.
+An object of filters or a function that returns an object of filters to add to the piece type.
 Each filter is an object with its own configuration.
 If the filter choices are not configured directly, Apostrophe will find and set valid options automatically.

 Filter properties include: